When a couple

 you to come up with the best option for division.

-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, our San Bernardino divorce lawyers
+At Aruna P. Rodrigo, Family Law Attorney, our San Bernardino divorce Lawyer

 want to make this process as simple as possible.
 There are multiple options